 1.5 million acres of forest sit atop the Marcellus Shale formation, and DCNR has leased out 700,000 acres of it for drilling.
-(130,000 of those acres were auctioned off during Governor Ed Rendell’s administration, before the Democrat instituted a moratorium on future leasing in the last year of his tenure.)
+(130,000 of those acres were auctioned off during Governor Ed Rendell’s administration, before the Democrat issued an executive order placing a moratorium on future leasing in the last year of his tenure.)
 A 2010 DCNR estimate predicts forests may host up to 1,000 well pads and 10,000 wells, once drilling is up to full capacity.

 61 state parks are also located within the Marcellus Shale.
 Unlike the forests, Pennsylvania does not own the mineral rights for the vast majority of land underneath state parks.
 That means if the private landowners want to lease out their land for drilling, DCNR is required to provide “reasonable access” to energy companies.
 (Surface and mineral rights are sold separately under Pennsylvania law.)